 The Client Advisory Board is part of DIGARC’s ongoing commitment to align our offerings with the needs of large, small, public, private, for-profit, two-year and four-year institutions.
-Members assist DIGARC in establishing priorities, developing product roadmaps, and gaining a greater understanding of higher education trends.
-Thank you to all for offered to serve on the 2018-19 Advisory Board.
-If you’d like to be considered for next year’s Client Advisory Board, please contact us.
+Members assist DIGARC in establishing priorities, developing product roadmaps and gaining a greater understanding of higher education trends.

 Associate University Registrar │ University of Pittsburgh

-Jennifer Bronson started her Registrar career in the Office of the Registrar at Princeton University in 1996.
-She is currently Associate University Registrar at the University of Pittsburgh.
-She oversees the catalog publishing and the curriculum management process.
-Jennifer also manages the NCAA eligibility and certification of student-athletes for the University of Pittsburgh.
-She earned a Bachelor of Arts in Psychology from Bucknell University and a Master of Professional Writing from Chatham University.
-Jennifer is a member of the AACRAO and MSACROA associations.
+Jennifer Phillips oversees the catalog publishing and the curriculum management process, as well as the NCAA eligibility and certification of student-athletes for the University of Pittsburgh.
+Previously, she spent ten years in the Office of the Registrar at Princeton University followed by seven years as registrar at Chatham University.
+Jennifer earned a bachelor’s in psychology from Bucknell University and a Master of Professional Writing from Chatham University.
+She is a member of the AACRAO and MSACROA associations.

 Executive Director of Information Technology Services and CIO | Highline College

-Tim Wrye is Executive Director of Information Technology Services and CIO at Highline College in Des Moines, WA.
-He is responsible for all technology operations for the Seattle-area college of more than 10,000 students.
-He has been actively involved in Highline’s international partnerships, especially in southern Africa, China, Egypt, and most recently Indonesia.
+Tim Wrye is responsible for all technology operations at Highline College and is actively involved in Highline’s international partnerships.
 Tim has been both a Program Committee and Community Building and Mentoring Team member for EDUCAUSE regional conferences, is currently a member of the EDUCAUSE Enterprise IT Program Advisory committee.
 He is currently Chair-Elect for the Washington Community and Technical College IT Commission and is a Steering Committee member for the WACTC ctcLink project.
-Tim received a BME from Pacific Lutheran University, and an M.Ed. from the University of Washington.
+Tim received a BME from Pacific Lutheran University and an M.Ed. from the University of Washington.